codepath/android_guides/Using-the-CardView.md

 <img src="https://developer.android.com/design/material/images/card_travel.png" width="200" />

+Note that a CardView wraps a single item layout but will often be the container in the layout for each item within a `ListView` or [[RecyclerView|Using-the-RecyclerView]].

 `CardView` should be used when displaying heterogenous content.
 Prefer using a list or a grid of tiles (non-cards) for homogenous content as the boundaries in a card can distract the user from quickly scanning a list.

 ### Using CardView